Remarks on Galilean electromagnetism

 where $n=0,\dots, 2\ell$, $i=1,2,3$, and $\ell$ is a (half)integer number.
 The fact that $\ell$ is (half)integer guarantees that the algebra is finite--dimensional (mind the last bracket in (\ref{algebra})).

 If one disregards the $SL(2,R)$--transformations, the range of index $n$ carried by the vector generators $C^{(n)}_i$ is no longer linked to $\ell$.
-Taking $n$ to be a natural number greater than one, one obtains the transformation which links an inertial frame of reference to that moving with a constant acceleration of $(n-1)$--th order.
+Taking $n$ to be a natural number greater than one, one obtains a transformation which links an inertial frame of reference to that moving with a constant acceleration of order $n-1$.

 {\bf 4.
 The $\ell$--conformal Galilei symmetry of the Galilean electromagnetism}\\